How to Fall Asleep Fast and Easily

-Reading whilst laying in bed often leaves many people drifting off with their book on their face.
+Reading whilst laying in bed often leaves many people drifting off with their books on their faces.
 When reading at night, it is important to avoid eBooks and smart devices as they often emit blue light.
 This kind of light affects our melatonin levels.
 Melatonin is a natural hormone that the brain releases in response to changes in light.
 Carbohydrate-rich foods such as fruit, vegetables and grains can also cause you to feel sleepy due to the influence of melatonin production in the brain.

 Visualisation can expand your ability to focus on calming your mind and can help you to create restful images which will allow you to unwind and fall asleep.
 Visualising yourself in a deeply relaxed state surrounded by mountains, oceans or whatever makes you feel most peaceful can help you sleep better.

 Having a warm bath or shower before bed is a well-known sleeping remedy.
 Our body temperature tends to drop after a warm dip in the bath which can induce better sleep.
 This natural remedy works best with warm water rather than hot.

 Acupressure involves using physical touch to stimulate pressure points on the body that correspond to different aspects of both mental and physical health.
 It is a form of self-massage and can be an effective way to help you drift off quickly.